 Reducing your clothing footprint doesn’t mean you need to sacrifice style.
 With a capsule wardrobe, you really can have it all.
 Great style, a clutter-free closet (and mind), and a healthier planet.

 Fast fashion is contributing to a rapidly growing global waste problem.
-The industry is also large contributor to global warming, so creating your own capsule wardrobe is a fantastic way to reduce waste, lessen your water and carbon footprint and feel great!
+The industry is also a large contributor to global warming, so creating your own capsule wardrobe is a fantastic way to reduce waste, lessen your water and carbon footprint and feel great!

 What is a capsule wardrobe?